Ar-Kareem/progshare/README.md

-Very simple backend that supports settings and gettings public arbitrary strings of text (limited to 16KB).
+Very simple server that supports settings and gettings public arbitrary strings of text (limited to 16KB).

 This project is utilized in https://github.com/Ar-Kareem/PythonDiceWeb

+This server should be incredibally easy to setup with few commands below (using docker).

-Uses three docker containers:
+This project uses three docker containers:

 1. Reverse Proxy: Traefik [ports are exposed to internet]